PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 ![img_221](./images/img_221.png)

-To call the returned function ```greeting```, a set of parenthesis enclosing an input argument can be supplied:
+To call the returned function greeting, a set of parenthesis enclosing an input argument can be supplied:

 ```
 second_order(greeting)('world')